yonggqiii/it5100a-notes/src/typeclasses/sections/functional-dependencies.md

 ```

 This occurs because without specifying the return type `c`,
-Haskell has no idea what it is as it may be ambiguous!
+Haskell has no idea what it is since it is ambiguous!
 As per the
 definition, no one is stopping us from defining another
 `instance HAdd Int Double String`!
 On the other hand, we know
 that adding an `Int` and a `Double` *must* result in